dreamjet31/airbnb-scraper/README.md

 ## Disclaimer: No longer maintained

-### This project is not currently maintained, due to difficulty in using scrapy to make requests to the Airbnb API.
-Project is on hold until further notice.
-Currently exploring a simpler approach here: https://github.com/JoeBashe/stl-scraper

 Use Airbnb's unofficial API to efficiently search for rental properties.
 Regex matching, ranged search, open matched properties in a browser, save to CSV, xlsx, or ElasticSearch (alpha).